Skip to content

 Examples

-• southgate.eu1.mindsphere.io/api/service/v3/serviceEndpoint: an agent calls region Europe 1, production environment to access the service API v3, endpoint serviceEndpoint.
+• southgate.eu1.mindsphere.io/api/service/v3/serviceEndpoint: An agent calls the region Europe 1 production environment to access the service API v3 endpoint serviceEndpoint.

 URL Patterns